Skip to main content

 • Embodiment

-Neural Control of Prosthetic Legs
+Neural Control of Prosthetic Legs (Read our recent perspective paper)

 The function of current robotic prosthetic legs is limited due to the lack of neural-machine interface (NMI).
 NREL pioneered a novel phase-dependent, neuromuscular-mechanical fusion-based NMI for powered artificial legs.
 The NMI recognizes the user’s locomotion mode and predict the locomotion mode transitions.
 This basic engineering framework has been published in 2009 and 2011; it has been widely adopted since then.
 The technology has enabled individuals with lower limb amputations to walk with robotic prosthetic devices intuitively and negotiate changing terrains smoothly and seamlessly.